flisowna/landing-page-boxtribute/_sections/home/home_data.md

 ---
 page_title: Boxtribute
+hero_image_description: children in a refugee camp
 subtitles_hero:
 - text_for_typing: 3By aid workers, for aid workers!
 - text_for_typing: 2By aid workers, for aid workers!
 - text_for_typing: By aid workers, for aid workers!
-hero_image: public/uploads/hero_picture.png
+hero_image: /uploads/hero_picture.png
 cta_button: Join Today
 short_description: Boxtribute is a digital system  that works hand in hand with our partners to deliver humanitarian aid quickly and fairly.
 facts_in_numbers:
-- icon: public/uploads/handshake.svg
+- icon: /uploads/handshake.png
   description: beneficiaries thanks to collected aid
-  number: 33452
+  number: 334
   color: blue
-  image_description: ''
+  image_description: 'handshake'
-- icon: public/uploads/trolly.svg
+- icon: /uploads/trolly.png
   description: goods distributed per month to give back dignity to vulnerable populations
-  number: 3334
+  number: 333
   color: navy
   image_description: boxes on a trolly
-- icon: public/uploads/boxes.svg
+- icon: /uploads/boxes.png
   description: items in storage donated to support conflicted area
   number: 2930
   color: blue
   image_description: boxes icon
-- icon: public/uploads/hearthand.svg
+- icon: /uploads/hearthand.png
   description: partners on the field helping refugees
   number: 14
   color: navy
   image_description: heart on the hand
 news_list:
-- image: public/uploads/people_on_boat.png
+- image: /uploads/people_on_boat.png
   title: news from the field - serbia
   headline: Did you know that one of our Boxtribute volunteers was part of the Sea-Eye
     December mission a few months ago?